zacnider/fhevm-example-basic-arithmetic/docs/EntropyArithmetic.md

 # EntropyArithmetic

-FHE arithmetic operations using EntropyOracle
+Learn how to perform encrypted arithmetic operations (FHE.add, FHE.sub)

-## Overview
+## 📚 Overview

 @title EntropyArithmetic
-@notice FHE arithmetic operations using EntropyOracle
+@notice FHE arithmetic operations using encrypted randomness
-@dev Example demonstrating EntropyOracle integration: using entropy in arithmetic operations This example shows:
+@dev This example teaches you how to integrate encrypted randomness into your FHEVM contracts: using entropy in arithmetic operations
+In this example, you will learn:
-- How to integrate with EntropyOracle
+- How to integrate encrypted randomness
-- Using entropy to enhance arithmetic operations
+- How to use encrypted randomness to enhance arithmetic operations
 - Entropy-based calculations (add, sub, mul with entropy)
 - Combining entropy with encrypted values

-@notice Constructor - sets EntropyOracle address
+@notice Constructor - sets encrypted randomness address
-@param _entropyOracle Address of EntropyOracle contract
+@param _encrypted randomness Address of encrypted randomness contract

 @notice Initialize two encrypted values
 @param encryptedValue1 First encrypted value